tech-sketch/SeqAL/docs/TUTORIAL_8_Stopper.md

         break
 ```

 The `BudgetStopper(goal=200, unit_price=0.02)` initialize the budget stopper.
 The `goal` means how much money we have, here we say 200\$.
 The `unit_price` means annotation cost for each unit, here we say 0.02\$/unit.
-A unit cound ba a sentence or a token.
-Usually it is token.
+A unit could be a sentence or a token.
+Usually, it is a token.

 ## Stop by F1